Zobiya-Jumani21/Zobiya-Jumani21/README.md

 - 👋 Hi, I’m Zobiya Jumani
-- 👀 I’m interested in Cloud Computing & App Development.
+- 👀 I’m interested in Web development and Data Science.
-- 🌱 I’m currently learning Data structures and algorithms in java Language.
+- 🌱 I’m currently learning Data structures and algorithms in java Language also Web development and explore data science field.
 - 💞️ I’m looking to collaborate on Learn new Skills.
 - 🌱 Know about python, java, c++, computer networking, canva, SQL
 - 📫  I am available On: